yaqeenashour/yaqeenashour/README.md

 ## Hi there 👋
+I am a  **CAP (Computer Applications in the Workplace)** at An-Najah National University .
+This is my journey in learning programming 👩‍💻
 <!--
 **yaqeenashour/yaqeenashour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.